 Variations

-I find that this bacon is excellent just as it is, so I simply bake it in the oven without adding anything.
+This bacon is delicious just as it is, so I simply bake it in the oven without adding anything.

 If you'd like to try an interesting variation, brush the slices with a very thin layer of maple syrup (real or sugar-free) and season them with freshly ground black pepper before baking them.